-How to Write a Novel in 14 Steps: The Ultimate Guide for 2023
+How to Write a Novel in 14 Easy Steps (Even If You’re a Beginner)

 If you’re thinking about writing a novel, congratulations!
 It’s a huge undertaking, but it can also be an incredibly rewarding experience.